BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKDilateObjectMorphologyImage.md

-# ITK Dilate Object Morphology Image Filter (ITKDilateObjectMorphologyImage)
+# ITK Dilate Object Morphology Image Filter

 dilation of an object in an image